On the classifying space of Artin monoids: Preliminaries

-The Salvetti complex was first defined by Salvetti \cite{salvetti1987topology} for arrangements of affine hyperplanes, thus including Coxeter graphs of finite and affine type, and later generalized by for arbitrary Coxeter graphs (see \cite{salvetti1994homotopy,paris2012k}).
+The Salvetti complex of a hyperplane arrangement was first introduced by Salvetti \cite{salvetti1987topology} for arrangements of affine hyperplanes, thus including Coxeter graphs of finite and affine type.
+Later it was generalized to the case of arrangements associated to arbitrary Coxeter graphs (see \cite{salvetti1994homotopy,paris2012k}).
 We are going to define it as in \cite{paris2012k}, and we will quote some known results about it.

-\begin{definition} Given a poset $(P,\leq)$, its \emph{derived complex} is a simplicial complex with $P$ as set of vertices and having a simplex $\{p_1,\dots,p_k\}$ for every chain $p_1\leq p_2\leq \ldots \leq p_k$ in $P$. \end{definition}
+\begin{definition} Given a poset $(P,\leq)$, its \emph{derived complex} is a simplicial complex with $P$ as set of vertices and having a $k$-simplex $\{p_0,\dots,p_k\}$ for every chain $p_0 < p_1 < \ldots < p_k$ in $P$. \end{definition}

 \begin{definition} Let $T\subseteq S$.
 An element $w\in W$ is \emph{$T$-minimal} if it is the unique element of smallest length in the coset $wW_T$ (the uniqueness of such element is proved in \cite{bourbaki1968elements}). \end{definition}